Dongfang1021/Bioinfo_Demo/README.md

-# Bioinfo_Demo
+# Useful Bioinformatics scripts
-Some python scripts written in my Ph.D time.
-More details will be updated later.
+This is a collection of short scripts which are used in my daily bioinformatics anlaysis work.